Bioremediation of oil spills

 Bioremediation of petroleum contaminated environments is a process in which the biological pathways within microorganisms or plants are used to degrade or sequester toxic hydrocarbons, heavy metals, and other volatile organic compounds found within fossil fuels.
 Oil spills happen frequently at varying degrees along with all aspects of the petroleum supply chain, presenting a complex array of issues for both environmental and public health.
 While traditional cleanup methods such as chemical or manual containment and removal often result in rapid results, bioremediation is less labor-intensive, expensive, and averts chemical or mechanical damage.
 The efficiency and effectiveness of bioremediation efforts are based on maintaining ideal conditions, such as pH, RED-OX potential, temperature, moisture, oxygen abundance, nutrient availability, soil composition, and pollutant structure, for the desired organism or biological pathway to facilitate reactions.
 Three main types of bioremediation used for petroleum spills include microbial remediation, phytoremediation, and mycoremediation.
 Bioremediation has been implemented in various notable oil spills including the 1989 Exxon Valdez incident where the application of fertilizer on affected shoreline increased rates of biodegradation.
+Oil Spill Eater II (OSE II)is the EPA NCP listed Enzymatic additive that has been utlized on over 89,000 clean ups, since 1989.
+OSE II does not introduce foreign bacteria into water ways, instead indigenous bacteria are enhanced and to digest the hydrocarbons through enzymatic activity that also speeds up the digestive process to permanently remove the hydrocarbons from the environment permanently generally in less than 30 days.
+OSE II is the safe for humans non toxic to marine organsims, means to remove hydrocarbons from open oceans, shorelines and even vegetation without any adverse effects, and restores the benthic layer as well.
+OSE II has been peer reviewed where the conclusion stated OSE II should be used on soil and ocean and fresh water spills.
+OSE II does not have the limitations and restrictions the other bioremdiation products have.